-That’s Paris: An Anthology of Life, Love and Sarcasm in the City of Light (Velvet Morning Press) A collection of essays from French, expat and Francophiles that shows the city through their eyes.
-Some of the entries are fiction and some are true life stories — the beauty is that they all demonstrate a honest, most often humorous, portrayal of the French capital and the people who live there.
+That’s Paris: An Anthology of Life, Love and Sarcasm in the City of Light (Velvet Morning Press) A collection of essays from French, ex-pat and Francophiles that shows the city through their eyes.
+Some of the entries are fiction and some are true-life stories — the beauty is that they all demonstrate an honest, most often humorous, portrayal of the French capital and the people who live there.

 Me Talk Pretty One Day, David Sedaris (Back Bay Books, 2001) Hilarious collection of personal stories, including his adventures learning mangled French in Paris.
 Even better, get the audio book which is narrated by Sedaris.
 His inflections and humor come across even more effectively and the results are spectacularly hysterical.